code-cave/dev-essentials/_docs/command-line.md

 There's a long history regarding Linux and the associated command line tools from
 older versions of Linux.
 Lucky for us in today's world, all of these command line tools
 such as `grep`, `sed`, `awk`, `cat`, and even the humble `cd` and `ls` are all included
 in Bash and Bourne Shell distributions.
-All that's needed to  be known about this stuff
+All that needs to be known about this stuff is
-is that at one point in time, there were system specific implementations for these tools
+that at one point in time, there were system specific implementations for these tools
 on very old systems.
 In today's world, they're all available to use in the different shell
 distributions with no complications.

 All this information about shells is **_good to know_**, but necessarily **_need to know_**.
-Knowing it, however, probably clears up a good bit of confusion with all the terminology.
+Knowing it, however, helps clear up a good bit of confusion with all the terminology.

 ## Setting Up The Terminal
 The first thing to do is make sure that the preferred shell is the default one.